App Installation & Overview

 info

-Before we begin, this content was written with the assumption that you know the basics of HTML, CSS, and JavaScript/TypeScript.
-It is ok if you have never used Cypress before.
+This content assumes you know the basics of HTML, CSS, and JavaScript/TypeScript.
+You do not need any prior experience with Cypress.
 We will teach you everything you need to know.

 Cloning with Git

-If you are familiar with Git and already have it installed the easiest way to clone the repo is to run this command in your terminal.
+If you already have Git installed, the quickest option is to clone the repo by running this command in your terminal:

 git clone https://github.com/cypress-io/cypress-realworld-testing-course-app.git